void

 Background

 Pakoměřice is a village just north of Prague, administratively part of Bořanovice.
-The major attraction is the castle that once belonged to the noble family Nostitz (see Feldmarschall Nostitz-Rieneck).
-It has recently (2020) been renovated after having fallen into disrepear.
+The main attraction is the castle that once belonged to the noble family Nostitz (see Feldmarschall Nostitz-Rieneck).
+It has recently (2020) been renovated after having fallen into disrepair.

 The brewery

-The brewery was one of the oldest in Bohemia and is mentioned as early as 1636[a].
+The brewery was one of the oldest in Bohemia and was mentioned as early as 1636[a].
 The owner at the beginning of the 20th century was Count Erwin Nostitz.
-Around 1870 the brewery was modernised and it delivered beer also to restaurants in Prague.
-In 1908 the production was 17,116 hectolitres and the brewmaster was Rudolf Zilka[b].
-During and after the war production stagnated and the last year it operated was in 1926.
-The building is still intact and like the castle it has recently been renovated.
+Around 1870, the brewery was modernised, and it also delivered beer to restaurants in Prague.
+In 1908, the production was 17,116 hectolitres, and the brewmaster was Rudolf Zilka[b].
+Production stagnated during and after the war, and the last year it operated was in 1926.
+The building is still intact and, like the castle, was recently renovated.

 Demography

-According to the 1910 census Pakoměřice had 113 inhabitants of which 113 (100 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Pakoměřice had 113 inhabitants, of whom 113 (100 per cent) reported using Czech as their everyday language.
 The judicial district was okres Karlín, administratively it reported to hejtmanství Karlín.

 Source:Seznam míst v království Českém(1913)